-✅ Signup+ integration checklist
+✅ [UK] Signup+ integration checklist

 Every step you need to take to receive an age-verified payment, retrieve user details from it, and optimise your signup flow.